Michael Mukasey: Terrorism

-Speaking in London on March 14, 2008, Mukasey said that he hopes the detainees currently charged with participating in the September 11 attacks are not executed if found guilty in order to avoid creating any martyrs.
+Speaking in London on March 14, 2008, Mukasey said that he hoped the detainees charged with participating in the September 11 attacks are not executed if found guilty in order to avoid creating any martyrs.
 Speaking in New York on March 5, 2012, Mukasey said his comments in 2008 were taken out of context.
 His "martyr" comment was a humorous reason offered as the only reason not to seek the death penalty.
-He then said if the detainees were found guilty, they should be executed in the due process of the law and not make an exception.
+He then said if the detainees were found guilty, they should be executed.